darkenphp/docs/contents/index.md

 - Combine controller logic, view code, and data flow in one file.
 - Simplified structure for faster prototyping and easier maintenance.

-### Minimalistic Project Structure
+## Minimalistic Project Structure

-- Starts with just a `public` folder, a `components` folder, and minimal configuration.
+- Start with just a `public` folder, a `components` folder, and minimal configuration.
 - No unnecessary boilerplate—grow your project as needed.

-### Components with Slots
+## Components with Slots

 - Reusable components with slot functionality, inspired by Vue and Svelte.
 - Flexible content management directly in PHP.

-### Streamlined Workflow
+## Streamlined Workflow

 - No jumping between config, controller, and view files—keep everything in one place.
-- Faster prototyping with easy refactoring into smaller components as needed.
+- Prototype quickly and refactor into smaller components as needed.

 ## Why Choose Darken?

 - **Simplicity**: Start small and extend your project gracefully.
 - **Efficiency**: No unnecessary dependencies or bloated setup.
-- **Familiarity**: PHP developers can leverage tools like Composer with ease.
+- **Familiarity**: PHP developers can leverage tools like @()Composer with ease.
 - **Performance**: Optimized for production with minimal runtime overhead.

 Darken PHP is ideal for developers seeking a lightweight, modern framework with a clean and efficient structure.